BASED IN SLIGO, IRELAND

 Vincent Gill: Peter also tells us that Vincent is living in Killiney Dublin and has a courier business.

 Lola (Anne Mooney): Annie left the band to join the Big Eight.
 Annie (now Mullin) writes us to tell us that after leaving the Big Eight she did not work for about a year or two, but stayed on in Las Vegas.
-She then formed her own band and worked on the strip and eventually went on to have a very successful duo called, simply "Annie and Kenny."
+She then formed her own band and worked on the Las Vegas strip and eventually went on to have a very successful duo called, simply "Annie and Kenny."
 She also got married.
 Around 2001 she actually rejoined the band for a while and worked with Brendan and Aisling Bowyer, but eventually gave it up as it was too hard to be away from her family.
 Today she currently manages a psychologist's office in Las Vegas, but still sings regularly.

 Kieran Cavanagh: Kieran hung up his bass and moved into management in the late 70's.
 Today he runs KCP Promotions and over the years, he has managed Gloria, Brush Shiels, Ray Lynam, Roly Daniels and the Rascals.
 He even looked after the fortunes of Jerry Lee Lewis for a time in the 1990's.